netgrif/application-engine/docs/services/pdf_generator.md

 Finally, based on the path or FileFieldValue in the first part of function, you can change a file fields value to the final PDF file.

+## Supported layouts

+PDF generator supports standard legacy layout, grid layout and flow layout.
+You have nothing to do with layout configuration as the PDF generator resolves it automatically.